Do You Need an Audio Interface for Studio Monitors?

 1. Practicing an instrument

-If you’re a musician who wishes to practice your guitar, for instance, you can simply plug your guitar into an active studio monitor (or a passive studio monitor with matching amplifier and cables) and hear yourself play.
+If you’re a musician who wishes to practice your guitar, you can simply plug your guitar into an active studio monitor to hear yourself play (or a passive studio monitor with matching amplifier and cables).

 You don’t need an audio interface in this case.

-You may also choose to plug your guitar into a mixer or similar equipment, which in turn can be plugged into studio monitors.
-Again, for this setup, you don’t need an audio interface.
+You can also plug your guitar into a mixer or similar device, which in turn can be plugged into studio monitors.
+Again, you don’t need an audio interface for this setup.

 The point here, however, is to illustrate that studio monitors can be used directly without the need for an audio interface.